Elnar41/covertovert-group-87/code/README.md

 ---

 ## How to Test
+### Note: Follow Below Sequence

 1. **Receiver**:
-   - Start the receiver container.
+   - Start the receiver container (described above) and run 'make receive'.
 All parameters are read from the `config.json` file.
 No manual setup is required.

 2. **Sender**:
-   - Start the sender container.
+   - Start the sender container (described above) and run 'make send'.
 All parameters are also read from the `config.json` file.

 3. **Compare Results**:
    - Run the `make compare` command inside one of the containers after successfull running (You will notice "Receiver is finished!").
 This will read from the `Makefile` and display the results.